OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zeptoken.md

 sidebar_label: The ZEPToken
 ---

-ZeppelinOS' native ZEP token is used to incentivize the creation and maintenance of a healthy ecosystem of EVM packages.
-It does so via a series of mechanisms that are detailed in the following sections of this article.
+ZeppelinOS' native ZEP token is not required to use ZeppelinOS, but is used to incentivize the creation and maintenance of a healthy ecosystem of EVM packages.
+It does so via a series of opt-in mechanisms that are detailed in the following sections of this article.

-## Compatibility standards

-ZEP is an ERC20 token, controlled by a [TPL](https://github.com/TPL-protocol) (Transaction Permission Layer) jurisdiction.
-This allows regional jurisdictions to control which addresses can hold or exchange ZEP using KYC, or whatever other validation process are found to be adequate for the region.

 The ZEP token's source code can be found at [`zos/packages/vouching/contracts/ZEPToken.sol`](https://github.com/zeppelinos/zos/blob/master/packages/vouching/contracts/ZEPToken.sol).